pyralog/pyralog/DESIGN.md

-# DLog Design Document
+# Pyralog Design Document

 ## Executive Summary

-DLog is a high-performance distributed log system built in Rust, combining the best ideas from **Redpanda** and **LogDevice** to create a modern, fast, and reliable foundation for distributed systems.
+Pyralog is a high-performance distributed log system built in Rust, combining the best ideas from **Redpanda** and **LogDevice** to create a modern, fast, and reliable foundation for distributed systems.

 ## Research Summary